Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Description: Specifies properties of the workspace's managed virtual network.

-Possible values for `isolation_mode` are:
+- `isolation_mode`: While is possible to update the workspace to enable network isolation (going from 'Disabled' to 'AllowInternetOutbound' or 'AllowOnlyApprovedOutbound'), it is not possible to disable it on a workspace with it enabled.
   - 'Disabled': Inbound and outbound traffic is unrestricted _or_ BYO VNet to protect resources.
   - 'AllowInternetOutbound': Allow all internet outbound traffic.
   - 'AllowOnlyApprovedOutbound': Outbound traffic is allowed by specifying service tags.
-While is possible to update the workspace to enable network isolation ('AllowInternetOutbound' or 'AllowOnlyApprovedOutbound'), it is not possible to disable it on a workspace with it enabled.

-`spark_ready` determines whether spark jobs will be run on the network.
+- `spark_ready` determines whether spark jobs will be run on the network.
 This value can be updated in the future.
+- `outbound_rules`:
+  - `fqdn`: A map of FQDN rules.
+Only valid when `isolation_mode` is 'AllowOnlyApprovedOutbound'. **The inclusion of FQDN rules requires Azure Firewall to be deployed and used and cost will increase accordingly.
+    - `destination`: The allowed host name.
+Required.
+Examples: '*.anaconda.com' to install packages, 'pypi.org' to list dependencies, '*.tensorflow.org' for use with TensorFlow examples
+  - `private_endpoint`: A map of Private Endpoint rules.
+    - `resource_id`: The id of the resource with the private endpoint to enable the workspace to communicate with.
+Required.
+    - `sub_resource_target`: The specific target endpoint for the resource.
+Some Azure resources have only 1 option, while others will expose multiple.
+Required.
+    - `spark_enabled`: Whether to the endpoint should be Spark-enabled.
+This is primarily set 'true' if, and only if, `spark_ready` is true.
+  - `service_tag`: A map of Service Tag rules.
+Only valid when `isolation_mode` is 'AllowOnlyApprovedOutbound'.
+    - `action`: The networking rule to apply.
+Available options are 'Allow' or 'Deny'.
+    - `service_tag`: The target service tag.
+    - `address_prefixes`: Optional collection of address prefixes.
+If provided, `service_tag` will be ignored.
+    - `protocol`: The allowed protocol(s).
+Valid options dependent on Service Tag.
+    - `port_ranges`: The allow port(s) / port ranges.
+Valid options dependent on Service Tag.

 Type: